dexidp/dex/Documentation/storage.md

  --bucket-ramsize 600
 ```

-Also a secondary index should be created manually for the "dex_type" column this for increasing query efficiency in the bucket.
-The following query can be execute for that purpose in couchbase server:
+A secondary index for filtering dex documents by type must be created, it can be done manually executing the following query in couchbase server:

 ```
-  CREATE INDEX idx_dex_dex_type_v01 ON `dex_bucket`(dex_type);
+  CREATE INDEX `idx_dex_dex_type_v01` ON `dex_bucket`((meta().`id`)) WHERE ((meta().`id`) like "dex-%")
 ```

-Other secondary indexes can be created for filtering clients, connectors, password and tokens.
-For more information review the dex couchbase module.
+or it can be created by dex setting the property CreateIndex in true in the following couchbase storage configuration.

-An example config for Couchbase setup using these values:
+An example config for Couchbase setup using the values used above:

 ```
 storage: